Corridor preservation for Western Sydney Freight Line and Intermodal Terminal access

 In order to facilitate a shift from road to rail for containerised freight movement in Sydney, additional capacity and higher levels of service are required on Sydney’s rail freight network.

-The proposed WSFL would be a dedicated rail freight line connecting Western Sydney to the Sydney Metropolitan Freight Network at the Southern Sydney Freight Line (SSFL).
-It would connect to intermodal terminals to service freight moving through Western Sydney from across New South Wales.
+The proposed Western Sydney Freight Line (WSFL) would be a dedicated rail freight line connecting Western Sydney to the Sydney Metropolitan Freight Network at the Southern Sydney Freight Line (SSFL).
+It would connect to a planned intermodal terminal in the Mamre Road Industrial precinct to service freight moving from Port Botany and through Western Sydney from across New South Wales.

-The core objective of the proposal is to reduce growth in truck movements on the Sydney road network and reduce delays to freight trains on the main Western Line, where passenger trains have priority.
+The core objective of the proposal is to reduce growth in truck movements on the Sydney road network, and reduce delays to freight trains on the main Western Line, where passenger trains have priority.
 Preservation of the corridor is the first step to achieving this objective.

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).